ingesolvoll/glimt/README.md

 # How to structure your views

-When the FSM handles all possible states, the UI code becomse a simple declaration of recipies for each state.
+When the FSM handles all possible states, the UI code becomes a simple declaration of recipies for each state.

 ```clojure